lovearya05/lovearya05/README.md

 ---

 ### 💡 **About Me**
-Experienced Software Develope proficient in developing mobile-ready web apps using React Native, React JS Skilled in UI/UX design, unit testing, memory management , and REST API integration.
+Experienced Software Develope proficient in developing mobile and web apps using React Native, React JS Skilled in UI/UX design, unit testing, memory management , and REST API integration.
 Impacting 100K+ user reach on Google Play Store and App Store.
 Passionate about enhancing app functionality and performance, with hands-on experience in cross-platform development using React Native, React JS and Node JS.